Putuidem: Burial under Junípero Serra Catholic High School

-Critics of the development have noted that the high school is named after Junípero Serra, the founder of the same local mission that originally displaced the residents of the Putuidem village.
+Critics of the development observed that the high school was to be named after Junípero Serra, the founder of the same local mission that originally displaced the residents of the Putuidem village.
 Other critics have called the development an extension of America's removal of Indigenous people and an erasure of Acjachemen culture.
 The high school itself has addressed the history of the site in their student newspaper, The Paw Print.
 Custodians of the high school made claims of paranormal activity at the complex.